Applying to vote by post or proxy

 However, if you want your ballot paper to be sent to an address other than the one at which you are registered to vote, you have to tell us the reason why you want us to do this.

-We can refuse to send your ballot paper to the alternative address you have requested if we are not satisfied with the reason given.
-We will tell you if this is the case.
+We can refuse to send your ballot paper to the alternative address you have requested if we're not satisfied with the reason given.
+We'll tell you if this is the case.